jeffamacdonald/mtg-draft-app/README.md

 ### Using the rails console

 Sometimes you'll just want to execute some ruby code inside the context of the application.
 To do that you need to enter the rails console.
 Run `docker-compose exec web rails c`.

+## Deployment
+TBD - look into Kamal and DigitalOcean droplets